 A few days before, I made lavender sugar.
 At the time I was simply testing it out to see if it would actually work.
 Every once and again when I would walk by the jar on my counter and shake it.
 Two days later, I opened it and was greeted with a wonderful floral-y aroma.
 It was then that I decided to test the lavender sugar in this blueberry pastry recipe.
 I was still a bit skeptical and of course curious to see if the lavender would come through.

 It totally did and was the blueberry and lavender combo was a surprisingly delicious combination.
 I’m officially a fan.

-For this Blueberry Lavender Pastry Pies, you will need:
+To Make These Blueberry Lavender Pastry Pies you will need:

 - flour, for dusting your surface